 The notifying parties (on their own initiative or following an informal invitation) may submit to the Authority commitments with a view to rendering the concentration compatible with the common market.
 These commitments may be of a structural or of a behavioural nature.
-The Authority will then assess the sufficiency and adequacy of the proposed remedies to eliminate the identified competition concerns, following which an informal negotiation usually takes place between the Authority and the notifying parties.
-A market inquiry may be conducted by the Authority to collect views of competitors and regulators.
-If the final proposal of commitments is agreed upon, the Authority will include in the non-opposition decision to the operation conditions or obligations in order to ensure compliance with the commitments proposed or accepted by the notifying parties.
+The Authority will then assess the sufficiency and adequacy of the proposed remedies to eliminate the identified competition concerns, following which an informal negotiation usually takes place between the Authority and the notifying parties (see question 5.3 below).
+If the final proposal is agreed upon, the Authority will include conditions and/or obligations in the final decision in order to ensure compliance with the commitments submitted by the notifying parties.